sweagleExpert/integrations/oracle/readme.md

 /selectJSON.sql : example of PL/SQL queries to directly extract JSON format from tables

+/tns2xml.awk : Transform an tnsnames.ora file into XML format.
+To use it: awk -f tns2xml.awk <your tns file> > <your target xml file>
+(limitations: you should remove comment lines from your file)

 /tsv2json.sh : Generate a JSON file from a TSV file, with table Keys as node of the JSON.
 Launch without arguments to get help.
 (limitations: values including line break may cause issues)